lkurlandski/MDALTH/README.md

 pip install evaluate
 ```

 Obviously, you need to `conda activate` it each time before use.
+This command may take a day to actually execute because conda is so slow (it should really be called tortoise), so you should probably run it in a screen or tmux shell.

 We are working on improving the flexibility of our dependencies, but for now, see environment.yml for comprehenisve details about dependency requirements.